-Every instrument is a product
+Every instrument is a product for its holder.
+A cost for common equity.

 This page measures the cost from the other side.
 Both are real.
 Both should be measured.